Native FORTRAN, C and C++ Compilers for Linux, Mac OS X and Windows

 Use OpenACC to build applications for both GPU acceleration and parallel execution across all the cores of a multicore server.
 When you run the application on a GPU-enabled system, the OpenACC regions will offload and execute on the GPU.
 When the same application executable is run on a system without GPUs installed, the OpenACC regions will be executed in parallel across all CPU cores in the system.
 If you develop commercial or production applications, now you can accelerate your code with OpenACC and deploy a single binary usable on any system, with or without GPUs.

-Host Processor: 64-bit OpenPOWER, 64-bit AMD64, 64-bit Intel 64 or 32-bit x86 processor-based workstation or server with one or more single core or multi-core microprocessors.
+Host Processor: 64-bit OpenPOWER, 64-bit x86 (including AMD64 and Intel 64) processor-based workstation or server with one or more single core or multi-core microprocessors.

 The PGI Support Service entitles the subscriber to new licenses for new releases.
 Typically, support is valid for one year from date of purchase.
 New license purchases include 30 days of support service.
 If you did not purchase support when you purchased your license, or if your support has expired, you can qualify for the current relase by bringing your suport current.